 Bearded dragon teeth, just like humans they are important to our good health.
-Unlike many other reptiles, they only get one set…well with some exception to be explored in this post.
+Unlike many other reptiles, they only get one set…with some exception.
 Most importantly, bearded dragons teeth are susceptible to periodontal disease, easily damaged and need to be cared for.

 - How many teeth does a bearded dragon have?